ahrnuld/ImageGalleryStarter/README.md

-# Docker template for PHP projects
+# Image Gallery starter project
 This repository provides a starting point for the Image Gallery challenge assignment.
 Can you add the missing functionality?

 It contains: